inaimathi/lisp-1.5-programmers-manual/README.md

 ### The original source code

 The file lisp.txt was contributed by guitarvydas on Github.
 Thanks to Kendal Goodson for this lates copy (LISP.TXT).
 "As Is", found on a FLEX os games disk.

+### The Dr. Dobbs original article

+The article was contributed by ka5kxw on Github., and was taken from the September 1978 issue of Dr. Dobbs.
+Ot had Frits' description of his lisp system along with a handy definition of DEF for the interpreter.